How To Use Hand Signals For Driving

 • The elbow will be at a 90-degree angle with the fingers pointing upward and the palm facing forward.

-You need to press the brake when you want to stop or slow down on the road.
+You need to press the brake to stop or slow down on the road.

 At the same time, you have to make these hand signals so that others understand what you are going to do: